Confinement and orbital stability of solitons of the NLS equation on metric graphs: Extensions and some further problems

 \subsection{Generalizations and possible extensions: the line}

 We want to extend our results to the relevant case of the NLS on the line with an inhomogeneity, not provided by the compact core of the metric graph, but by an external potential.
-Consider the focusing NLS equation in the presence of an external repulsive potential $V(x)$: